Drew Dudley introduced the “accidental teachers” in his life who have passed on some of the most transformative lessons.

-A couple of years later, I was selected to head up the Ontario and Quebec Region of the campaign, an area responsible for over half-a-million dollars in donations each year.
+A couple of years later, I was selected to head up the Ontario and Quebec Region of the campaign, an area responsible for over half a million dollars in donations each year.

-This brings us back to the letter hanging on my wall from Alana, who was the Vice-President Operations of the Mount Allison Students’ Union.
+This brings us back to the letter hanging on my wall from Alana, who was the Vice-President of Operations of the Mount Allison Students’ Union.
 It’s dated March 13th, 1998, and reads in part: